UNIVERSITY POLICY ON PLACEMENTS - 2021/22

 4.4 Ensuring each party understands their roles and responsibilities

-The University through the relevant Placement Director, the Placement Student and the Placement Provider should all have a clear understanding of their roles and responsibilities with regards to health and safety.
+The School, the Placement Student and the Placement Provider should all have a clear understanding of their roles and responsibilities with regards to health and safety.
 This must be stated in writing.

 4.5 Preparation of students